ouspg/CompSec/Lab5_ChipWhisperer/README.md

 __TIPS & TRICKS__
 * You might have to unplug/plug USB cable again if computer or the capture software does not recognize the device.
 You also might have to unplug/plug device from virtual machine top right corner to make it detect it.
 * Notice that you have to be connecting serial cable and measure ports, glitch port is not needed in this task.
 * Notice that machines default username is **cwuser** and password is **cwpassword** in case you happen to need it.
 * Notice that chipwhisperer folder location is different what is mentioned in tutorial!
 Chipwhisperer files are located on the desktop.
 * Beware of static electricity.
 Discharge of static electricity can be harmful to board.
+* You can open terminal on current folder from *Tools -> Open terminal* when using file explorer

 ## B) Inspecting power differences of simple operations